Friends In the Netherlands

 ATTLEBRIDGE DIARIES & ATTLEBRIDGE ARSENAL Accounts of Incident

 The American Air Bases were named for the closest village with a railroad station.
-The Village of Attlebridge is 8- 10 miles from the base and the airmen spent most of their off duty time in the village of Weston-Longville located within a mile of the airfield.
+The Village of Attlebridge is 6 miles from the base and the airmen spent most of their off duty time in the village of Weston-Longville located next to the airfield.